ThomasFreedman/Pirate-Box/README.md

 The Pirate Box is now far more than a basic IPFS node and IPFS Companion browser extention I originally proposed.
 Here is a summary of its' current features:

-                  Version 0.0.4 - Thomas Freedman - 9/21/2021
+                  pBoxSearch v0.0.5 - Thomas Freedman - 11/19/2021

 This prototype Pirate Box was created by Thomas Freedman as a foundation to build a more refined and grandpa friendly product.
+This release of the Pirate Box uses the recently released 64 bit version of Raspberry Pi OS.
 It is a standalone IPFS node customized to demonstrate portable, personal and out of the box functionality including:

 --------------------------------------------------
 ***Basic IPFS Node and User Interface***